NATIONAL SYMPOSIUM

 Do we have the national science capability we need to rise to this challenge?

-The Australian Academy of Science 2025 national summit will unpack this question.
+The Australian Academy of Science 2025 national symposium will unpack this question.

 There has never been a national effort to systematically assess Australia’s science capability against its future needs, until now.
 The Academy will launch one of the most ambitious policy efforts in our history: Australian Science, Australia’s Future: Science 2035.

-This summit is essential for industry leaders looking for in depth analysis to inform their future directions, for science and policy leaders tasked with shaping the Australian science and education landscapes.
+This symposium is essential for industry leaders looking for in depth analysis to inform their future directions, for science and policy leaders tasked with shaping the Australian science and education landscapes.

 Date: Thursday 4 September 2025